I have a confession to make…

 And who I wanted to be moving forward.

-It comes from ‘in here.’
+It comes from in here.

 From first noticing how you feel.

-Connecting to your own powerful inner compass.
+From connecting to your own powerful inner compass.

-What makes you feel good (& what doesn’t).
+What makes you feel good…and what doesn’t.

 Exactly as you are.